 Fall brings new energy.
-Maybe it’s the variety that comes with a change in season, or the renewal that blows in with a slightly chilled air.
+Maybe it’s the variety that comes with a change in season, or the renewal that blows in with slightly chilled air.
 But the change brings new opportunities for family experiences (and a little natural education).
-Use some time before winter comes to bring in a little education in the normal course of your family’s day.
+Use the time before winter blows in to welcome a little education in the normal course of your family’s day with fun fall activities for children.

 Fall Time Educational Skills for Children and Families

-1. An appreciation for stopping to enjoy the view.
+1. An appreciation for the view.
 Here in the Ozarks, on some days, the treetops are practically fluorescent.
 What’s the best fall view in your neck of the woods?

 2. The reward that comes from hard work.
 We recently cleaned and spruced up our humble campfire area.
 The boys pulled out the overgrowth and weeds then helped carry and arranged rocks.
 For supper that night we cooked hot dogs and corn and marshmallows over the new fire area they helped create.
 Win, win.